polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ng serve --port 4201
 ```

-The reason why we need to override the port, is because the Magic Dashboard is probably already running
+We'll need to override the port because the Magic dashboard is probably already running
 on the default port which is 4200.
 You can now visit [localhost:4201](http://localhost:4201/) to see
 your app.
 Use VS Code and open the _"app.component.html"_ file in the folder _"/src/app/"_ and replace its existing code
 with the following HTML.